Last October I listed my ten favorite Halloween movies, so this time I decided to write about some Halloweeny films I’ve seen since then.

 While ‘Dracula’ is probably the best film on this list, this one is my favorite.
 I’m a sucker for comedy, and this is a really funny movie.

-The fact that this was also directed by James Whale makes me think that some of the silliness I did not enjoy in ‘Frankenstein’ might have been silly on purpose.
+This film was also directed by James Whale.
+That makes me think that some of the silliness I did not enjoy in ‘Frankenstein’ might have been silly on purpose.

-When Dr. Jack Griffin invents and consumes a formula for gaining invisibility, he soon turns mad from the effects it had on his mind.
+Dr. Jack Griffin invents and consumes a formula for gaining invisibility.
+But he soon turns mad from the effects it had on his mind.